MultiSafepay/docs/content/payments/methods/billing-suite/in3/activation.md

 logo: '/svgs/in3.svg'
 ---

-To apply for in3, email the Sales Team at <sales@multisafepay.com>
+To apply for in3, email your account manager at <sales@multisafepay.com>